ektrah/nsec/docs/api/nsec.cryptography.nonce.md

 ### FixedFieldSize

-Gets the size of the fixed field, in bytes.
+Gets the size of the fixed field.

     public int FixedFieldSize { get; }